KurugoduSushma/crewai-current-affairs-agent/README.md

 ---
 📌 **Use Cases**:
 - For students preparing for current affairs
-- For news curators and journalists
+- For news creators and journalists
 - For anyone exploring multi-agent systems with CrewAI

 ---